Kyūshū J7W Shinden: Surviving aircraft

 A 1:1 scale model of the J7W1, built by a then-unknown production company, was unveiled at the Tachiarai Peace Memorial Museum in July 2022.
 The company was later revealed to be Toho Studios, with the scale model being made for the production of Godzilla Minus One (2023).

 Another full scale model with the fictional serial number 53-102 is known to exist, having been placed on display at the Yoichi Space Museum in Yoichi, Hokkaido as part of a temporary exhibit in 2016.

 In popular culture

 The Shinden was featured prominently in Godzilla Minus One, where one was used against the titular monster.

 A modified version of the plane, designated the Sanka Mk.B, was featured heavily in the film The Sky Crawlers.

 The Shinden was also featured in Ted Nomura's six issue Kamikaze: 1946 comic of 2000/2001.

-The J7W's unflown second prototype is featured in the Oh, my goddess manga, in the episode/story "On a Wing and a Prayer" (around 1997).
+The J7W's unflown second prototype is featured in the Oh My Goddess! manga, in the episode/story "On a Wing and a Prayer" (chapter 24, 1991).